 Weeds are an annoying problem every homeowner faces.
-Both grassy and broadleaf variety of weeds can infest yards and turfs but, the broadleaf variety is the one that can ruin the appearance of the turf more than the grassy type.
-Broadleaf weeds never merge well with existing grass and difficult to mow and control.
+Both grassy and broadleaf variety of weeds can infest yards and turfs.
+Broadleaf weeds never merge well visually with existing grass and are difficult to mow and control.

 What is Sweet clover?